michaelklishin/monger/README.md

 ## This is a Work In Progress

 Core Monger APIs are stabilized but it is still a work in progress.
 Keep that in mind.
+1.0 will be released in late 2011.

 ## Artifacts